-Where the Title IX review concludes that a policy violation may have occurred and disciplinary action may be appropriate, the University may initiate a formal investigation.
-The University will designate a trained investigator who has specific training and experience investigating allegations of sexual harassment, sexual violence, stalking, and intimate partner violence.
+Where the Title IX review concludes that a policy violation may have occurred and disciplinary action may be appropriate, the University will initiate an investigation.
+The University will designate a trained, Title IX investigator who has specific training and experience investigating allegations of sexual harassment, sexual violence, stalking, and intimate partner violence.